Stability Boundary of Neutron-Dark Matter Mixed Stars: Introduction

-NS, with extremely high compactness, serve as natural laboratories for testing theoretical physics.
-As relativistic objects, they should be described within the framework of General Relativity.
-Their macroscopic properties (such as mass and radius) are determined by the Tolman-Oppenheimer-Volkoff (TOV) equations \cite{PhysRev.55.364,oppenheimer1939massive} describing gravitational equilibrium, and the equation of state (EoS) governing microscopic nuclear interactions \cite{panotopoulos2017dark}.
-In our discussion, these objects are treated at zero temperature as commonly applied.
+NS, with their extremely high compactness, serve as natural laboratories for testing theoretical physics.
+As relativistic objects, they should be described within the framework of general relativity.
+Their macroscopic properties (such as mass and radius) are determined by the Tolman-Oppenheimer-Volkoff (TOV) equations \cite{PhysRev.55.364,oppenheimer1939massive}, which describe gravitational equilibrium, and by the equation of state (EoS), which governs microscopic nuclear interactions \cite{panotopoulos2017dark}.
+In our discussion, these objects are treated at zero temperature as as is standard in this context.
 Consequently, the pressure is treated as depending solely on the energy density.

-The evidences for the existence of DM are various, including galactic rotation curves, large-scale structure formation, and gravitational lensing \cite{leung2011dark}.
-Precise cosmological observations and measurements further indicate that DM constitutes approximately 25\% of the total energy budget the universe \cite{kolb2018early}.
+Evidence for the existence of DM comes from multiple sources, including galactic rotation curves, large-scale structure formation, and gravitational lensing \cite{Leung_2011}.
+Precise cosmological observations and measurements further indicate that DM constitutes approximately 25\% of the total energy budget of the universe \cite{kolb2018early}.

-At particle physics level, one of the DM candidates is the Weakly Interacting Massive Particle (WIMP), such as the neutralino in supersymmetric theories, whose thermal production mechanism can naturally explain the DM abundance \cite{steffen2009dark,guver2014capture}.
+At particle physics level, one of the DM candidates is the weakly interacting massive particle (WIMP), such as the neutralino in supersymmetric theories, whose thermal production mechanism can naturally explain the observed DM abundance \cite{steffen2009dark,guver2014capture}.
 Beyond the traditional WIMP paradigm, DM may possess other properties.
-For example, models of Asymmetric DM, where the DM particle is not self-conjugate \cite{PhysRevD.88.095004,PhysRevD.84.101302}, provide another promising theoretical framework.
+For example, asymmetric DM models, in which the DM particle is not self-conjugate \cite{PhysRevD.88.095004,PhysRevD.84.101302}, provide another promising theoretical framework.

-Additionally, DM could be bosonic particles with self-interactions, which would affect its dynamic evolution within NS \cite{guver2014capture}.
-This so called Self-interacting Dark Matter (SIDM) extends the standard conventional cold DM model by incorporating self-interactions, which can effectively mitigates small-scale structure issues \cite{Tulin_2018,van_den_Aarssen_2012}.
-A key constraint on this model requires the ratio of its self-scattering cross-section to the mass to lie within a small window \cite{Tulin_2018,PhysRevLett.110.111301,Feng_2010}.
-SIDM provides a theoretical possibility to form compact star structures \cite{zhang2023dark}.
+Additionally, DM could be bosonic particles with self-interactions, which would affect its dynamical evolution within NS \cite{guver2014capture}.
+This so-called self-interacting dark matter (SIDM) extends the standard cold DM model by incorporating self-interactions, which can effectively alleviate small-scale structure issues \cite{Tulin_2018,van_den_Aarssen_2012}.
+A key constraint on this model requires the ratio of its self-scattering cross-section to the mass to lie within a narrow range \cite{Tulin_2018,PhysRevLett.110.111301,Feng_2010}.
+SIDM provides a viable theoretical pathway for forming compact stellar structures \cite{zhang2023dark}.